 There’s so much more to Croatia than the dazzling Dalmatian coast.
 Discover the 16 best things to do in Zagreb in this city guide.
 From top attractions and famous landmarks to architectural wonders and hidden gems.

 Zagreb is home to a quarter of the Croatian population, approximately 1 million people, and is often referred to as “The City of Million Hearts.”
-That “love is in the air” is evident in Zagreb.
-You’ll probably spot red heart-shaped honey biscuits (called Licitars) everywhere.
-You will also find everything from a museum for broken relationships and plenty of love locks to a heart-shaped bench.

-This charming medieval capital is a brilliant weekend destination, but also an excellent starting point before you explore more of Croatia.
 Zagreb is crammed with stunning architecture, all-day-breakfast places, hidden alleys and lanes, many green parks, and cozy restaurants.
-It’s a relaxed, fun, vibrant and welcoming city to visit.
+It's a relaxed, fun, vibrant, and welcoming city to visit.

 BEST THINGS TO DO IN ZAGREB, Croatia